Balasastha/Project-2/README.md

-🚀 Successfully designed and deployed a Kubernetes-based CI/CD pipeline for a Healthcare Domain project, ensuring automation, scalability, and real-time monitoring.
+🚀 Developed and deployed a CI/CD pipeline for an Insurance Domain project, ensuring seamless automation, deployment, and monitoring of the application.

 🔹 Project Overview:

-✅ AWS Infrastructure Setup: Provisioned EC2 instances using Terraform for automated infrastructure deployment.
+✅ Set up an efficient AWS infrastructure with EC2 instances for deployment.

-✅ CI/CD Pipeline Implementation: Configured Jenkins for automated builds and integrated GitHub ✅ Webhooks for continuous deployment.
+✅ Implemented Jenkins for continuous integration and GitHub Webhooks for automated build triggers.

-✅ Containerized Deployment: Used Docker and Kubernetes (K8s) for seamless microservices deployment.

-✅Infrastructure Automation: Implemented Ansible for automated configuration management.

-✅ Real-time Monitoring: Deployed Prometheus & Grafana to track system health, CPU usage, and disk space utilization.
+✅ Utilized Docker for containerized deployment, ensuring scalability and portability.

+✅ Automated infrastructure management using Ansible, enabling smooth configuration.

+✅ Streamlined deployments and updates with GitHub version control.

 💡 Tech Stack & Tools Used:
 ✅ Version Control & CI/CD: Git, GitHub, Jenkins
 ✅ Cloud Platform: AWS (EC2, IAM, Security Groups)
-✅ Infrastructure as Code (IaC): Terraform
+✅ Infrastructure Automation: Ansible
-✅ Containerization & Orchestration: Docker, Kubernetes (K8s)
+✅ Containerization & Deployment: Docker, Docker Hub
-✅ Automation & Configuration Management: Ansible
+✅ Scripting & Configuration: Shell Scripting, YAML
-✅ Monitoring & Logging: Prometheus, Grafana, Node Exporter ✅ Security & Access Management: GitHub PAT, AWS IAM
+✅ Security & Access Management: GitHub PAT, AWS IAM
-✅ Programming & Scripting: Shell Scripting, YAML

-This project helped me gain expertise in DevOps, Kubernetes, cloud automation, and CI/CD pipelines.
-Excited to take on more cloud-native and DevOps engineering challenges! 🚀
+This project has significantly enhanced my expertise in DevOps, automation, cloud infrastructure, and continuous deployment strategies.
+Excited to explore more opportunities in DevOps and Cloud Engineering! 🚀